Learn how to use these backlink checker platforms to estimate how many links a website gets and which domains are improving their SEO.

 Referring IPs

-I haven’t used this tab myself much, ahrefs gives you a breakdown of all ips linking to your site.
-The top results will almost always be web 2.0s such as blogspot, wordpress etc.
+I haven’t used this tab much myself.
+Ahrefs gives you a breakdown of all IPs linking to your site.
+The top results will almost always be web 2.0s like Blogspot and WordPress.

 Internal Backlinks